jameszaghini/recommendations/README.md

 ## Optimisation

+I would consider doing one or more of these based on where the bottlenecks are:

 * Use a database to do the matching
 * Use sidekiq to process the files in parallel eg half the job seekers processed in one job, the other half in another job then combine results